Part-time fee scheme for undergraduate courses

 If you are planning to study full-time, read about the Student Grant Scheme.

-Budget 2025: change to part-time fee scheme threshold
+Budget 2025: change to part-time fee scheme income threshold

-It was announced in Budget 2025 that the Student part-time fee scheme threshold will increase to match the new 100 per cent Student Contribution threshold of €64,315 (September 2025).
+It was announced in Budget 2025 that the student part-time fee scheme income threshold will increase to €64,315 (September 2025).

 Who qualifies for the part-time fee scheme?